By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Someday we may be able to run a precise test, brain scan or blood test and identify specific forms of depression.
-There has been a lot of promising research in this field and some huge claims about the ability to diagnose mental disorders by this or that test, but as of now most diagnosing is done by asking the patent questions, counting up symptoms and then if you have enough symptoms you get a disorder with a particular name.
+Someday we may be able to run a precise test, brain scan, or blood test and identify specific forms of depression.
+There has been a lot of promising research in this field and some huge claims about the ability to diagnose mental disorders by this or that test, but as of now most diagnosing is done by asking the patient questions, counting up symptoms, and then if you have enough symptoms you get a disorder with a particular name.

 Melancholy depression or atypical depression.

 Melancholy depression and atypical depression are two “Specifiers” used to group cases of Major Depressive Disorder with similar features together for ease of reference.
 In the newer diagnostic book (DSM-5) there are 9 specifiers.
 These specifiers are somewhat changed from the older DSM-4 system.
 What follows is my oversimplified explanation, for the full text of the description you would need to look at the APA book DSM-5.

 Almost total loss of pleasure.
 Stuff that used to make you happy now just does not interest you.
 If you are too depressed to think about sex or a hobby you used to love, chances are you have melancholic depression.